Slapstick of Another Kind

-Slapstick of Another Kind is a 1984 American comic science fiction film starring Jerry Lewis, Madeline Kahn and Marty Feldman.
+Slapstick of Another Kind is a 1984 American science fiction comedy film starring Jerry Lewis, Madeline Kahn and Marty Feldman.
 It was filmed in 1982, and released in March 1984 by both The S. Paul Company/Serendipity Entertainment Releasing Company and International Film Marketing.
-The film was written and directed by Steven Paul and is based on the novel Slapstick (1976) by Kurt Vonnegut.
+The film was written and directed by Steven Paul and is loosely based on the novel Slapstick (1976) by Kurt Vonnegut.

 Plot

 The People's Republic of China is severing relations with all other nations.
 They have mastered the art of miniaturization, and have shrunk all their people to the height of two inches.
 The ambassador of China, Ah Fong, announces during a press conference that the key to all knowledge can be found from twins.

-Caleb Swain and his wife Letitia are called "the most beautiful of all the beautiful people" by the press.
-However, when Letitia gives birth to twins who are called "monsters", the family doctor, Dr. Frankenstein informs the parents that the twins won't live more than a few months.
+Caleb Swain and his wife Lutitia are called "the most beautiful of all the beautiful people" by the press.
+However, when Lutitia gives birth to Wilbur and Eliza, twins who are called "monsters", the family doctor, Dr. Frankenstein, informs the parents that the twins won't live more than a few months.
 The Swains decide to allow the twins to live their short life in a mansion staffed with servants, including Sylvester.

 Fifteen years later, the twins are still alive.
 They have large heads and appear to be mentally disabled.
-Their parents, who have not seen them in all those years, receive a visit from the former Chinese ambassador who informs them that their children are geniuses who can solve the world's problems.
+Their parents, who have not seen them in all those years, receive a visit from the former Chinese ambassador Ah Fong who informs them that their children are geniuses who can solve the world's problems.

-Along with the President of the United States, the parents pay the children a visit.
+Along with the President of the United States, Caleb and Lutetia pay Wilbur and Eliza a visit.
 They reveal themselves to be well-behaved and intelligent, explaining that they behaved "stupid" around the servants because they were simply emulating them.

 A series of tests reveal that there is a telepathic connection between the twins, and their intelligence is only functional when they are together.
 Furthermore, when their heads are touching they reach a level of intelligence that has never been surpassed.

-Fearful that incest may be prevalent, the parents separate the two.
-They become despondent without each other, and the Chinese ambassador appears again to order them to seek out each other.
+Fearful of incest, Caleb and Lutetia separate the twins.
+They become despondent without each other, and Ah Fong appears again to order them to seek out each other.
 Once united, a spaceship appears and reveals that they are really aliens who were sent to Earth to solve all of the planet's problems.
-However, their alien father reveals that Earth cannot handle their intelligence and returns them to their home world.
+However, their alien father The Beaver reveals that Earth cannot handle their intelligence and returns them to their home world.